What Is Hip Hop Architecture?

 We want to hear from you!
 What is your definition of Hip Hop Architecture?

-The Hip Hop Architecture Camp™ is the creation of Urban Arts Collective Co-Founder and President, Michael Ford and is a registered trademark of BrandNu Design.
+The Hip Hop Architecture Camp™ is the creation of Michael Ford and is a registered trademark of BrandNu Design.
 The camp is based on Ford's years of research on the intersection of Hip Hop Culture and the built enviornment.
 The Urban Arts Collective and The Universal Hip Hop Museum are strategic sponsors of The Hip Hop Architecture Camp™, assisting with organizing and executing the one week intensive camp which uses Hip Hop culture as a catalyst to introduce K-12 youth to Architecture and Urban Planning.

 The Hip Hop Architecture Camps are sponsored by Autodesk.